Comarnic

-Comarnic ([koˈmarnik]) is a town in Prahova County, Muntenia, Romania, with a population of 13,500.
-Four villages are administered by the town: Ghioșești, Podu Lung, Poiana and Posada.
+Comarnic ([koˈmarnik]) is a town in Prahova County, Muntenia, Romania, with a population of 11,106 as of 2021.
+Four villages are administered by the town: Ghioșești, Podu Lung, Poiana, and Posada.

+Geography

-The town is situated along the Prahova River, in the main on the left bank, but with some of the component villages on the right bank of the river.
+The town is situated in the southern foothills of the Carpathian Mountains, close to the interface between the Southern Carpathians and the Eastern Carpathians, at an altitude of 555 m.
+It lies towards the southern end of the Prahova Valley, along the Prahova River, in the main on the left bank, but with some of the component villages on the right bank of the river.